 Scrum Guide has written by Ken Schwaber and Jeff Sutherland to explain Scrum clearly and simply which contains the Scrum definition.
-Which are consists of Scrum’s accountabilities, events, artifacts, and the rules that connect them together.
+Which consists of Scrum’s accountabilities, events, artifacts, and the rules that connect them.

-1- The team works in a short period of time (called Sprints), Usually 2-4 weeks long but do not exceed a month.
+1- The team works in a short period (called Sprints), Usually 2-4 weeks long but does not exceed a month.

 2- A Product Backlog is created, Which is an ordered list of work needed for the product.